plabayo/rama/docs/book/src/proxies/operate/pac.md

 a script something about your network topology.
 Both are configurable, and default to what browsers do.

+`shExpMatch` reads its pattern the way browsers do — as a regex under the covers, so a pattern like `vpn[0-9].corp.example` means there what it means here.
+That inheritance includes the sharp edges: an unparenthesised `|` anchors only one of its branches, and a bracket expression written literally (an IPv6 address, say) is a character class.
+A deployment that would rather have a pattern mean exactly what it spells can opt into literal matching.

 A script also cannot decide how much work its request is worth.
 Rama's execution time limit only reaches JavaScript, not the native work a helper function does, so name resolution and glob matching carry per-request